GargitMoe/Meta-MM-Drug-prediction-model/README.md

 4. **QM9**: A regression dataset containing quantum mechanical properties of molecules.

+- **Note**: Due to the large size of the QM9 datasets, the repository does not include QM9 files.
-- 1. Ensure the dataset follos the expected format:SMILES
+- Ensure the dataset follos the expected format:SMILES
-- 2. Place dataset files in the "data" files.
+- Place dataset files in the "data" files.

 ---